q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 {{% caption %}}Authorization from the GET `/api/v2/authorizations` InfluxDB API endpoint{{% /caption %}}

+Given that each authorization can only have one token property, we refer to an authorization and its token value as an **API token**.

+{{% oss-only %}}

+  In InfluxDB OSS, API tokens have one of the following permissions scopes:

+  - _Operator_ tokens grant full read and write access to all resources in all organizations
+  - _All-Access_ tokens grant full read and write access to all resources in an organization
+  - _Read-Write_ tokens grant read or write access to specific resources in an organization

+  {{% note %}}

+  An _operator_ token is generated when you install InfluxDB.
+  If you've lost your _operator_ token, see [how to recover or replace it]().

+  {{% /note %}}

+{{% /oss-only %}}

+{{% cloud-only %}}

+  In InfluxDB Cloud, API tokens have one of the following permissions scopes:

+  - _All-Access_ tokens grant full read and write access to all resources in an organization
+  - _Read-Write_ tokens grant read or write access to specific resources in an organization

+{{% /cloud-only %}}

 ### InfluxDB: create an All-Access token

+Your application will need an API token with permission to query (_read_) your bucket and create (_write_) additional authorizations (or, API tokens,) for IoT devices.
+You can use an _all-access_ token for this.

 {{% note %}}